 SEND (and Local Offer) are the responsibility of Slough Borough Council

-In a joint – and amicable -decision earlier this year (April), the Trust and the Council put a proposal to the Commissioner for Children’s Services in Slough to have the Special Educational Needs and Disability (SEND) service, which includes the Local Offer, realigned with its key partners in the Council.
+In a joint – and amicable -decision early in 2017 (April), the Trust and the Council put a proposal to the Commissioner for Children’s Services in Slough to have the Special Educational Needs and Disability (SEND) service, which includes the Local Offer, realigned with its key partners in the Council.

-The move made sense as it would realign educational services for all and will allow for more seamless decision-making on educational matters.
-The transfer has now been formally approved by Robert Goodwill, Minister of State for Children and Families and the SEND service moved back to Slough Borough Council on October 1, 2017.
+The move made sense as it would bring together educational services for all and will allow for more seamless decision-making on educational matters.
+The transfer was formally approved by Robert Goodwill, Minister of State for Children and Families and the SEND service moved back to Slough Borough Council on October 1, 2017.

 These pages offer useful information on SEND but for full details or to contact someone about SEND, please refer to the Slough Borough Council’s website and also the Slough Services Guide, for more information on the Local Offer.